robtweed/mg-showcase/TUTORIAL-GLSDB-BUN.md

 ### Try it Out

-Stop and restart the Fastify script, and then try our new *glsdb*-based *POST /user* API, eg:
+Stop and restart the Bun.serve script, and then try our new *glsdb*-based version of the *POST /user* API, eg:

         curl -v -X POST -H "Content-Type: application/json" -d "{\"firstName\": \"Rob\", \"lastName\": \"Tweed\"}" http://localhost:3000/user